kumofx/kumodocs/README.rst

 In GSuite collaboration services, these cloud natives have the form of append-only logs that track each minor change to a document.
 Kumodocs processes these logs to retrieve comments, suggestions, plain-text, drawings, and deleted images for any given revision.

-Kumodocs currently supports Google Docs and Google Slides.
+Kumodocs currently supports object retrieval from Docs and Slides, with log/comment retrieval from Sheets and Drawings.
 Google drive contents are retrieved and the user is prompted to choose a file.
 The revision log for that file is obtained and processed for the artifacts mentioned above.